Smeet97Kathiria/codex-logbook/README.md

 ## Perfect For

-- Developers who use Codex daily
+- Developers who use Codex every day
-- Builders tracking token usage and cost patterns
+- Builders who want to understand token and cost patterns
-- Teams reviewing AI coding workflows
+- Teams reviewing how AI coding work actually happens
-- Power users optimizing prompts and context habits
+- Power users tuning prompts, context, and project habits
-- Anyone who wants local analytics without giving up control of their logs
+- Anyone who wants useful analytics without giving up control of their logs

 ## How It Works

-Codex Logbook reads local Codex data, exports dashboard-ready project logs, computes analytics, and starts a local web dashboard.
+Codex Logbook reads local Codex data, prepares dashboard-ready project logs, computes the metrics, and starts a local web dashboard.

 By default it looks for: